SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 or indeed any other permutation you require.

-You can :newTerm:`decompose` a tuple's contents into separate constants or variables, which can then be accessed as usual:
+You can :newTerm:`decompose` a tuple's contents into separate constants or variables, which you then access as usual:

 .. testcode:: tuples